Input Operator

 Component

 A component storing the data you'll bring into your Data Workflow.
-Here, you'll see a drop-down containing every component's Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. in your module.
+Here, you'll see a drop-down containing every component's Property ID in your module.
 Select the component you want to reference from the drop-down list.

 After selecting a Property ID, the Component field remains editable.
 You can type in the Component field to define a property path or target fields nested under the selected Property ID.